 For more information/ fee deposit: Contact Mr. Tenzin Lagyal (Parents Association)

-The Tibetan School (temporarily) operates every Sunday from 10am – 1PM (unless otherwise noted/ informed) at:
+After the NK school inauguration from Honorable Sikyong Dr. Lobsang Sangay on 28 August, 2017.
+The Tibetan Cultural School now operates every Sunday from 10am – 1PM (unless otherwise noted/ informed) at:

 Education Council Members:

 - Tenzin Norbu

 - Pema Dhekong